postmanlabs/gsoc/2020/IDEAS.md

 ### Newman

 * **Newman login**: Add support for a new `newman login` command to be an alternative to the conventional way of using Postman API links to run collections.
-This will require a dedicated security effort to ensure safety of user's Postman API keys.
+This will require dedicated security considerations to ensure safety of user's Postman API key.

 * **Create new or update existing reporters**: Newman reporters provide information about the current collection run in a format that is easy to both: disseminate and assimilate.
 Create new external reporters or update existing reporters like `newman-reporter-html`.
 Working examples of how Newman reporters work can be found here - https://github.com/postmanlabs/newman/tree/develop/lib/reporters